 Nobody knows if or when a recession will hit.
 But there are ways that homeowners, home sellers, and investors alike can prepare — and even profit — during an economic turndown.

 The seller's market has cooled considerably.
-If you want to sell, you’ll need to move quickly.
 Your pool of possible buyers is decreasing as the cost of borrowing money increases.
 And you should expect to offer some concessions to unload your property.

 ”Homes won’t sell quickly unless they are underpriced," Ganeshram says, “and buyers will be leveraging their negotiating power with lower offers and better terms.”